alexpetros/unplannedobsolescence.com/content/blog/behavior-belongs-in-html.md

 `http://example.com/search?q=cats`.
 This is exactly how [the Google homepage worked](https://web.archive.org/web/20040426014304/http://www.google.com/) for a long time.

 This is functionality that the HTML defined.
-The page does something interactive—it made a network request using your input, when you clicked the button—and no JavaScript was involved.
+The page does something interactive—it makes a network request using your input, when you click the button—and no JavaScript was involved.
 It's easy to read, semantic, and will work in every web browser forever.
 And it demonstrates that the entire concept of "HTML defines the layout, JS defines the functionality" is definitionally incorrect.

 ## Enhancing the semantics
 The problem with doing everything this way is that the functionality of HTML is extraordinarily limited, and to augment that functionality we need JavaScript.
 Form validation is a great example.

-This form is a lot like the previous one, only now it asks an email address of at least 8
+This form is a lot like the previous one, only now it asks for an email address of at least 8
 characters:

 ```html